📚

 See Units

-However, after President Harry Truman took over, he issued the Truman Doctrine with a policy of "containing" communism.
-Truman is also well known for his decision to bomb Japan near the end of WWII.
-He was motivated to end the war in the Pacific theatre but almost more motivated to keep the Soviet Union out of the war against Japan.
-The atomic bomb solved both issues by demoralizing the enemy and barring the Russians from influencing the Pacific theatre.
+President Truman is most well known for his decision to bomb Japan near the end of WWII.
+He was motivated to end the war in the Pacific theatre but almost motivated to keep the Soviet Union out of the war against Japan.
+The atomic bomb solved both the problem of demoralizing the enemy and keeping the Russians out of the Pacific theatre.

 Conflicting Ideologies

-The first to take over Germany, specifically Berlin, after WWII was the Russians.
-When the United States, France, and Great Britain arrived in Germany, the Allies each took up a zone of occupation due to an earlier agreement made at the Yalta Conference.
+The first ones to take over Germany, specifically Berlin, after WWII were the Russians.
+There they remained, committing atrocities on the citizens of Berlin.
+When the United States, France and England arrived in Germany, the Allies each took up a zone of occupation due to an earlier agreement made at the Yalta Conference.

-However, Berlin was also divided among the powers, which created a huge problem geographically.
-Berlin resided well within the Soviet zone of occupation, and the Soviet zone of occupation was under the influence of communism.
-However, the British, French, and American zones of occupation within Berlin, and Germany in general, all practiced capitalism and democracy.
-See an ideology issue?
+However, the Yalta Conference also divided Berlin into four zones.
+This was a huge problem geographically.
+Berlin was well within the Soviet zone of occupation, and the Soviet zone of occupation was under the influence of communism.
+The British, French, and American zones of occupation within Berlin, and Germany in general, all practiced capitalism and democracy.
+See the issue?

-The French, English, and American zones eventually merged into West Germany and West Berlin while the Russian zones became East Germany and East Berlin.
+The French, English, and American zones would eventually merge into West Germany and West Berlin while the Russian zones became East Germany and East Berlin.
 Winston Churchill referred to Soviet control over Eastern Europe as “the Iron Curtain."
-It was a metaphorical ideologic divide between communist Eastern Europe and democratic Western Europe.
+It was a metaphorical divide between communist Eastern Europe and democratic Western Europe.

-Instead of MAD, the Cold War became a collection of different global conflicts that involved propaganda, “hot wars” where there was actual fighting, a space race, and an arms race that threatened nuclear war
+The Cold War wasn’t a war in the traditional sense of the word.
+The United States and Soviet Union would never directly engage in conflict with one another.
+Instead, it was a collection of different global conflicts that involved propaganda, “hot wars” where there was actual fighting, a space race, and an arms race that threatened nuclear war

 Below are some major global conflicts of the Cold War!